jrex003/jrex003/README.md

 ### Hi there 👋
-🌱 I’m currently learning javascript and Git/Github
+🌱 I’m currently learning Javascript and creating fullstack web apps
 <!--
 **jrex003/jrex003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.